Redocly/redocly-cli/docs/guides/hide-specification-extensions.md

 # Hide OpenAPI specification extensions

 When you want to hide internal operations and properties, you can follow our [hide internal APIs](./hide-apis.md) guide.
-However, this approach won't work if you use [specification extensions](https://redocly.com/docs/openapi-visual-reference/specification-extensions/) in your API and want to hide their details as well.
+However, this approach doesn't work if you use [specification extensions](https://redocly.com/docs/openapi-visual-reference/specification-extensions/) in your API and want to hide their details as well.
 For this purpose, you need a custom decorator.

 ## Overview

-In this tutorial, we'll maintain a single source of truth (SSOT) OpenAPI definition.
+In this tutorial, see how to maintain a single source of truth (SSOT) OpenAPI definition.
-Then, we'll generate an internal and an external version of the API.
+Then generate an internal and an external version of the API.

 ```mermaid
 graph TD